refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 We'll start by creating a dashboard page.
 It will be the first page that users see when they open our admin panel.
 The dashboard will display KPI cards, charts and recent orders to give users a quick overview of the business.

-First, let's create a `<Dashboard/>` component in `src/pages/dashboard/index.tsx` directory with the following code:
+First, let's create a `<Dashboard />` component in `src/pages/dashboard/index.tsx` directory with the following code:

 ```tsx title="src/pages/dashboard/index.tsx"
 import { Button } from "primereact/Button";